maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 33
 STRING TOO LONG
-Unused in RetroBASIC, string sizes are effectively unlimited.
+Unused in RetroBASIC, where string sizes are effectively unlimited.

 34
 FILE DATA
 An INPUT or GET from a file returned numeric data for a string or vice versa.
-Not used in RetroBASIC, 32 will be returned in this case.
+Not used in RetroBASIC, 32 will be returned in this case, `TYPE MISMATCH`.

 35
 FORMULA TOO COMPLEX